-- 1. Name of the applicant entity;

-- 2. Name of a contact person; and

-- 3. A brief statement indicating the applicant's intent to submit a proposal.
+- 1. Name of the applicant entity and if applicable, collaborating county(ies); - 2.
+Name and title of a contact person; and - 3.
+A brief statement indicating the applicant's intent to submit a proposal.

 Failure to submit a Letter of Intent is not grounds for disqualification.
 Prospective applicants that submit a Letter of Intent and decide later not to apply will not be penalized.